 The description text is also a way for the user to engage with the content, by keeping the user from scrolling past.
 This can raise consumption on the site, which is what brings in the ad revenue.

 Recommendation thumbnails with descriptions

-If it fits the publisher’s grid and audience, this layout promotes the most engagement and consumption.
-By combining the advantages of both the previously discussed layouts, users can discover more videos both visually with the thumbnails, and textually with the descriptions/titles.
+If it fits the publisher’s grid and audience, this skin promotes the most engagement and consumption.
+By combining the advantages of both the previously discussed skins, users can discover more videos both visually with the thumbnails, and textually with the descriptions/titles.
 This gives users even more control over their content experience and provides double the opportunities to engage.

 A clean design

 While the clean design is lacking many of the video discovery benefits that the other skins provide, some publishers occasionally decide to use them.
 It is most commonly used when a publisher wants to promote a specific video on a given article or a video that promotes one of the other sections of the publisher’s website.

 The most important feature to use in any design you choose, collapsibility (sticky mode) leaves the docking placement on-page and in view as the user scrolls on.
 While there are many ways that this feature is important for publishers, the main benefits are much higher consumption and viewability rates.
 These are the two factors that have the most impact on the resulting ad revenue.
 While it gives a better flow to the user content experience there are many factors to consider: where to place it (right/left/top/bottom), the x button placement, the float animation, size, and many more.

 Not A One-Size-Fits-All